Role of Legal Metrology in Food Industry

 Above 2500 cm268

-Through this article with the aim of displaying the relationship between the provisions of legal metrology rules and the food industry in India, our main objective behind it was to convey how much legal metrology is relevant in our daily lives and what is the importance of it in the food products that we consume daily.
+Through this article, intending to display the relationship between the provisions of legal metrology rules and the food industry in India, our main objective was to convey how relevant legal metrology is in our daily lives and what importance it has in the food products that we consume daily.
 We at ELT Corporate are always more than happy to create such awareness through its blogs, seminars, and workshops for people all over the country with respect to legal metrology laws in India!

 Leave a Comment